Health & Wellness

 See Bed Bug Protocol

 Lice can be found on anyone of any age, race, gender or socioeconomic class.
 Having head lice is not an indication of insufficient hygiene or poor living conditions.
-Lice checks are done at elementary schools three times per year and interim checks are done as needed or requested.
-Middle, junior high, and high schools are screened on an as-needed basis.
+All schools are screened on an as-needed basis.

 If lice is identified on a student, non-prescriptive head lice shampoo is available at a low cost through the Health and Wellness office, TPS Enrollment Center, Room 230.